-The Southern Environmental Law Center filed formal objections to the NCDOT's analysis of the $600M bridge's environmental impacts.
-In addition to failing to assess the project’s full impacts on the area and life, the analysis failed to consider more sensible and less harmful alternatives, such as improvements to existing roads and bridges or ferry service across the sound.
-Shallow-draft ferries now being used effectively in other coastal areas could be ideal for this location.
+The Southern Environmental Law Center filed a lawsuit challenging NCDOT's outdated and illegal analysis of the $600M bridge's environmental impacts.
+In addition to failing to assess the project’s full impacts on the area and life, the litigation asserts that NCDOT’s analysis failed to consider more sensible and less harmful alternatives, such as improvements to existing roads and bridges.
+The litigation also contends that NCDOT failed to consider up-to-date projections of sea level rise in its litigation.

 SELC is representing the North Carolina Wildlife Federation and “No Mid-Currituck Bridge” a group of citizens from Aydlet and Corolla in the litigation.

 Local Residents, Hunters, and Fishermen Take NCDOT to Court over Controversial Mid-Currituck Bridge